aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Curriculum Design Tips

-1. Can introduce the abacus device for addition as precursor to the standard addition procedure.

-2. Can emulate Singapore math curriculum, in which Grades 1-3 are taught wholly with manipulatives.
+1. Can emulate Singapore math curriculum, in which Grades 1-3 are taught wholly with manipulatives.

-2. Can modify standard multiplication procedure to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.
+2. Can modify standard long multiplication procedure to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.

 2. Note that each variant of the multiplication procedure for whole numbers is an application of the distributive property of multiplication over addition.

 3. Can modify standard long division procedure to be easier to recall, by placing a digit on top of each digit of the dividend.
 In the case of long division beyond the decimal places available in the dividend, manually add a zero (preceded by adding  a decimal point if necessary) to the dividend, for each digit in the partial quotient answer generated after the decimal point.
 Overall, this means that the modification is meant to ensure a one-to-one correspondence between the digits and optional decimal point of the dividend, and the digits and optional decimal point of the quotient answer above it.

+3. Can make another modification to long division, by leveraging the explicit creation of times table for divisor that is used with peasant division and Big 7 division, and setting table size to 9 entries.

 4. If misconceptions about commutativity of the four basic arithmetic operations prove too enduring to be rooted out by proficiency in arithmetic of non-whole numbers alone, then these exercises may be employed in experiments to try forestalling the misconceptions:
    - asking subtraction questions in which result can be negative, and accepting "undefined", "unexpected number", "negative",